cbracco/bov-practice-hackathon/README.md

-# md-practice-hackathon
+# bov-practice-hackathon

 > By @cbracco and @ModernTek

 ## Overview

-This repository contains our attempt at Project #1 of the [MD Practice Hackathon](https://study.moderndeveloper.com/new-updates/october_2016/practice-hackathon-details/).
+This repository contains our attempt at Project #1 of the [Bov Academy Practice Hackathon](https://study.moderndeveloper.com/new-updates/october_2016/practice-hackathon-details/).
 We have chosen the following four UI elements to create:

 - [Accordion](http://materializecss.com/collapsible.html)
 - [Modal ](http://materializecss.com/modals.html)